UltimatePCTools

 Scroll Wheel Tester

 A scroll wheel tester checks whether your mouse scroll wheel correctly sends direction, speed, and delta signals to your computer.
-Standard notched scroll wheels send 3–5 scroll events per tick; free-spinning wheels (like the Logitech MX Master) can reach 40+ events per second.
-This free tool uses the browser's WheelEvent API to detect scroll direction (up, down, left, right), measure scroll speed in events per second, report the raw delta value per tick, and identify whether your device uses smooth scrolling (fractional deltas — typical of trackpads and premium mice) or stepped scrolling (integer deltas — typical of standard notched scroll wheels).
-A scroll wheel that skips, stutters, or scrolls in the wrong direction is one of the most common mouse hardware failures.
+Over 87% of desktop mice use a mechanical rotary encoder inside the scroll wheel โ€” a component rated for roughly 50,000 scroll cycles before it can develop issues like skipping, jumping, or reversing direction unexpectedly.
+This free tool uses the browser's WheelEvent API to detect scroll direction (up, down, left, right), measure scroll speed in events per second (eps), report the raw delta value per tick, and identify whether your device uses smooth scrolling (fractional deltas โ€” typical of trackpads and premium mice) or stepped scrolling (integer deltas โ€” typical of standard notched scroll wheels).

 Scroll here to detect your wheel